- Important information

 d) Modify project options: Check Project>Options...>General Options>Library Configuration>Use CMSIS.

-For more information about CMSIS integration in the IAR Embedded Workbench for ARM, see the Development guide. -
+For more information about CMSIS integration in the IAR Embedded Workbench for ARM, see the Development guide.

 The runtime library assumes that unaligned access is allowed when it is available in the architecture

 For ARM core architectures where unaligned access is permitted and offers the possibility to generate more efficient code, the runtime library is built to take advantage of this.
-For example the library for Cortex-M3 assumes that the
+For example the library for Cortex-M3 assumes that the UNALIGN_TRPbit is not set by the embedded application.

 Not using interwork when compiling for ARM architecture v4 is deprecated